ishank-juneja/ishank-juneja.github.io/_posts/blog/2020-05-24-webpage-setup.md

 {% endhighlight %}

 #### **The picture-frame surrounding your webpage**
+Make corrections to this section to be consistent with Jekyll overriding themes instructions discussed next <br>

 At the bottom of every page on your static website, are little links to the owners email, twitter and potentially other places of online presence.
 The structure of this bottom bar is dependent entirely on our choice of template and cannot be altered without creating our own fork of the template or using some other pre-existing template.
 The contents of the bottom bar are controlled by the `_config.yml` file.
 The file for this web-page is given below.

 {% highlight yaml %}